 The steps to install a wireless printer may vary by manufacturer.
 In general, however, modern printers today will detect your network and automate the installation.

-1. Use the printer's LCD panel to enter the wireless setup.
+1. Use the printer's LCD or touchscreen panel to enter the wireless setup.
 On my Epson printer this is under Setup > Wireless LAN Settings.

 2. Select your Wi-Fi network.
 You'll need to know your home network's SSID, which you can find by hovering your mouse over the Wi-Fi icon in the taskbar.